NREL/disco/docs/source/analysis-workflows/upgrade-cost-analysis.rst

 In this sub-module, the thermal equipment (lines and transformers) violations are identified, and upgrades are determined as per the flowchart given below.

 .. image:: ../images/thermal_workflow.png
-   :height: 550
+   :height: 650

 The technical equipment database is a catalog of available lines and transformers and can optionally be provided as an input.
 All the equipment in this database will be considered as available options while determining thermal upgrades.
 If this file is not provided, a technical database will be automatically generated from the given feeder model.
 This would provide the thermal upgrades module with a limited set of upgrade options.
-Sample technical equipment catalog can be found here: TODO add link
+Sample technical equipment catalog can be found `here <https://github.com/NREL/disco/blob/main/disco/extensions/upgrade_simulation/upgrades/smartds_upgrades_technical_catalog.json>`_

 For an overloaded equipment, if a higher rated equipment of similar configuration is available in the technical catalog, that is considered as an upgrade and is chosen.